alexbosworth/ln-service/README.md

 - [recoverFundsFromChannel](#recoverFundsFromChannel) - Restore a channel
 - [recoverFundsFromChannels](#recoverFundsFromChannels) - Restore all channels
 - [removePeer](#removePeer) - Disconnect from a connected peer
+- [requestChainFeeIncrease](#requestchainfeeincrease) - Request a CPFP spend on a UTXO
 - [restrictMacaroon](#restrictMacaroon) - Add limitations to a macaroon
 - [revokeAccess](#revokeAccess) - Revoke all access macaroons given to an id
 - [routeFromChannels](#routeFromChannels) - Convert channel series to a route